neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-`: object` - an object with the following parameters:
+`object` - an object with the following parameters:

 - `address: string` - address to check the balance
 - `assetHashes?: string` - NEP17 asset hashes to check the balance.
 If omitted, all NEP17 assets balance will be returned